 - The course instructor in ALEKS is Mrs. Veige for everyone, no matter who you have as a CHM2045/2095 instructor.

-- Enrolled in CHM1025 during Summer 2020?
+- Enrolled in CHM1025 during Fall 2020?
 Your instructor will provide ALEKS Prep information to you through Canvas before the end of term.

 Tips for completing the Prep: